sheltermanager/asm3/doc/manual/searching.rst

 * forpublish – all animals available for adoption and matching publishing options
 * people – all people
-* fosterers, volunteers, shelters, aco, staff, retailers, vets, homechecked, homecheckers, drivers, members and donors – all people with those flags set
+* fosterers, volunteers, shelters, aco, banned, staff, retailers, vets, homechecked, homecheckers, drivers, members and donors – all people with those flags set
 * reservenohomecheck - active reservations where a homecheck has not been done
 * activelost – all lost animals who have not been found yet